One of the most common questions we get asked at Elder HQ is: ‘What do live-in carers actually do on a day-to-day

 After all, live-in care – that is, 24-hour care in the comfort of your loved one’s home – is about much more than just practical assistance.
 It’s about improving their lifestyle without asking them to change they way they like to do things, and creating new opportunities that might otherwise have been out of reach.

 In short, their role and responsibilities depend on the person they’re looking after.
-No two care recipients – and no two days – are the same, and live-in carers know just how important it is to be flexible to shifting needs and circumstances.
+No two people – and no two days are the same, and live-in carers know just how important it is to be flexible to shifting needs and circumstances.

 But we don’t do things by halves here at Elder, and we’d prefer to give you an in-depth look at the sort of tasks a live-in carer may carry out.
-In this guide, then, we’ll walk you through a typical day in the life of the care recipient, from the moment they wake up to the moment they drift off.
+In this guide we’ll walk you through what life may look like for a person receiving live-in care, from the moment they wake up to the moment they drift off to sleep.